-19.9.5 The Union shall comply with the financial record-keeping and reporting requirements of Government Code Section 3502.5(d) or its successor provision.

-19.10 The Union shall defend, indemnify, hold harmless, release and save the City, its agents and employees, from and against any and all claims, demands, suits, orders, judgments, expenses or other forms of liability arising out of or in connection with this Article, including, but not limited to, the collection and procedures for collecting of agency shop service fees and the amount of such fees.
-This defense and indemnity obligation specifically includes a claim or lawsuit by an employee who refuses to prepare an application card and whose agency fee payment is deducted from his or her paycheck by the City in Article 19.7.1 This Section shall be in addition to any other remedy available to the City under this Agreement or provision of law.

-19.11 It is recognized that the Union, as exclusive representative of all unit employees, is required to represent all unit employees fairly and equally without regard to Union membership or non-membership or their assertion of rights under this Agreement.
+- 19.6 The Union shall comply with the financial record-keeping and reporting requirements of Government Code Section 3502.5(d) or its successor provision. - 19.7 The Union shall defend, indemnify, hold harmless, release and save the City, its agents and employees, from and against any and all claims, demands, suits, orders, judgments, expenses or other forms of liability arising out of or in connection with this Article.
+This defense and indemnity obligation specifically includes a claim or lawsuit by an employee who refuses to prepare an application card.
+This Section shall be in addition to any other remedy available to the City under this Agreement or provision of law. - 19.8 It is recognized that the Union, as exclusive representative of all unit employees, is required to represent all unit employees fairly and equally without regard to Union membership or non-membership or their assertion of rights under this Agreement.